In this Grammar ESL lesson, students will review the Future in the Past and language related to changes in plans and career options.

 The student reads a text about a man who decided to change his career and identifies examples of the future in the past.
 After reading the text, the student matches expressions used to describe a change of plans with their meaning (change one’s tune, lose sight of, etc.).

-The student watches a video about Helen Keller’s life and completes video comprehension practice.
+The student watches a video about Helen Keller’s life and completes sentences to check for video comprehension.
 They are presented with a timeline on which they mark the most critical events in Helen’s life.

 Grammar review